 Did you know?

 NHS Continuing Care could cover accommodation costs if the care is provided in a care home or could contribute towards the costs of care if you stay at home.

 If you have a disability or complex medical problem, you might qualify for free NHS continuing healthcare (CHC) if you’re an adult, or free NHS continuing care (CC) if you’re under 18.

-It may also include accommodation if the care is provided in a care home, or support for carers if you’re being looked after at home.
+It might also include accommodation if the care is provided in a care home, or support for carers if you’re being looked after at home.